Code-Institute-Submissions/-Eamonn5P-Fitness-with-Eamonn-/README.md

 - Gym equipment/fitness related.

 ## Header
-The header shows the name of the Personal Training business with use of a colour comination and font style which will feature throughout the website
+The header shows the name of the Personal Training business with use of a colour comination and font style which will feature throughout the website.
 ## Navbar
 The Navbar is located just below the header and consists of a Home, About, Gallery and Contact Icon.
 These change colour when hovered over and bring you to that specific section of the website when clicked.<